 On September 23, 1967, federal agents discovered a moonshine distillery in an underground bunker next to the track at turn three.
 The local newspaper described it as an elaborate, sophisticated operation with two fermenting tanks totaling 3,700 gallons.
 The distillery was capable of producing 80 gallons of moonshine per day.
 A trap door inside of a ticket booth led 17 feet underground to a cave where the distillery was kept.

-The owner at the time, Lamar Brown Jr., was arrested after the discovery was made.
-The moonshine distillery was reported to have an electric exhaust system, electric lighting, and electric insect repellant devices.
+The owner at the time, Lamar Brown Jr., was arrested after the discovery.
+The moonshine distillery was reported to have an electric exhaust system, electric lighting, and electronic insect repellant devices.
 Federal agents found out about it after a hunter smelled fumes and tipped off the authorities.
-Agents would normally have blown it up with dynamite, but instead used acetylene torches to destroy it so the track would not get damaged.
+Agents would typically have blown it up with dynamite, but instead used acetylene torches to destroy it so the track would not get damaged.
 A race was held the following day.
-During the trial the government produced an invoice for 24 pounds of yeast that was purchased by Brown 10 days before the still was discovered.
+During the trial, the government produced an invoice for 24 pounds of yeast that was purchased by Brown 10 days before the moonshine still was discovered.
 Brown said he bought the yeast to make food for the concession stand at the race track.
 The prosecutor told the jury that 24 pounds of yeast would make enough bread to feed Atlanta for a week.
-Brown was the only witness for the defense, and adamantly denied knowing anything about the still.
+Brown was the only witness for the defense and adamantly denied knowing anything about the still.
 The jury deliberated less than two hours before finding him not guilty.

 NASCAR started its 1968 and 1969 season at the Middle Georgia Raceway.
 Richard Petty set a new track record with a speed of 85.121 miles per hour in November 1968.
 Later that season, Bobby Isaac shattered Petty’s lap record after recording a 98.148 mile-per-hour lap.